quozd/awesome-dotnet/README.md

 * [peasy](https://github.com/peasy/Peasy.NET) - Peasy is a middle tier framework that offers an easy to use and flexible rules engine and was designed to address common challenges such as concurrency handling, transactional support, fault tolerance, threading, scalability, async and multiple client support, and easy testability, all without a huge learning curve!
 * [Spring.Net](https://github.com/spring-projects/spring-net) - Spring.NET is an open source application framework that makes building  enterprise .NET applications easier
 * [DotNetty](https://github.com/Azure/DotNetty) - DotNetty is a port of Netty, asynchronous event-driven network application framework for rapid development of maintainable high performance protocol servers & clients.

+## Algorithms and Data structures

+* [Algorithmia](https://github.com/SolutionsDesign/Algorithmia) - Algorithm and data-structure library for .NET 3.5 and up.
+Algorithmia contains sophisticated algorithms and data-structures like graphs, priority queues, command, undo-redo and more.

 ## Application Templates